ianzhang1988/TaskDispatch/README.md

 # TaskDispatch
 A task dispatch system base on zookeeper.

-use zookeer for coordination, election and "queue"
+use zookeeper for coordination, election and "queue"